encoredev/encore/docs/tutorials/rest-api.md

 }
 ```

 And there you have it!
-That's how you build REST APIs in Encore.
+That's how you build REST APIs and use PostgreSQL databases in Encore.

 ## 4. Add a test and deploy